 • Worms: These could be long and skinny or look like little pieces of rice.
 Again, you should only be concerned if these appear in the fresh sample.
 If stool sits outside for a while, worms may find their way to it.

-• Foreign materials: Grass, plastic, rocks, cloth and even money can sometimes be found in your dog's stool, after all dogs can sometimes ingest some odd things.
-Although what goes in often comes out, if you notice strange items in your dog's stool, you may want to call your vet to confirm whether they want to do a thorough check or X-ray.
+• Foreign materials: Grass, plastic, rocks, cloth and foreign objects can sometimes be found in your dog's stool, after all dogs can sometimes ingest some odd things.
+Although what goes in often comes out, if you notice strange items in your dog's stool, you may want to call your veterinarian to confirm whether they want to do a thorough check or X-ray.
 In some cases, dogs have gotten foreign objects stuck in their digestive tract and they need to have them surgically removed.
-This is why it is best to call your vet immediately if you notice bits of cloth or plastic in your dog's poop.
+This is why it is best to call your veterinarian immediately if you notice bits of cloth or plastic in your dog's poop.

 Collecting the Stool Sample